 Congressionally Directed Medical Research Programs (CDMRP) -- Lung Cancer Research Program -- Investigator-Initiated Translational Research Award

-The FY20 LCRP Investigator-Initiated Translational Research Award mechanism supports translational research that will develop promising ideas in lung cancer into clinical applications.
+The FY21 LCRP Investigator-Initiated Translational Research Award mechanism supports translational research that will develop promising ideas in lung cancer into clinical applications.
 Translational research may be defined as an integration of basic science and clinical observations.
 Observations that drive a research idea may originate from a laboratory discovery, population-based studies, or a clinician’s firsthand knowledge of patient care.
 The ultimate goal of translational research is to move a concept or observation forward into clinical application.
 However, Principal Investigators (PIs) should not view translational research as a one-way continuum from bench to bedside.
 The research plan must involve a reciprocal flow of ideas and information between basic and clinical science.

-• Pre-Application Deadline: May 18, 2020 (was May 6)
+• Required Pre-Application Deadline: May 5, 2021

-• Invitation to Submit an Application: June 2020
+• Invitation to Submit an Application: June 2021

-• Application Submission Deadline: July 29, 2020
+• Application Submission Deadline: July 28, 2021

 Areas of Interest